telematum/screening-frontend/README.md

 - Next.js: Next.js is a React framework for building server-side rendered and statically generated applications.( currently it is one of the frameworks recommended by ReactJs)

+- TypeScript: All the components are creating with TS and with proper type declartion.

 - Tailwind CSS: Tailwind CSS is a utility-first CSS framework for quickly building custom designs.

 - Icons: React Icons provides popular icon packs as React components.